sansomlab/tenx/README.md

+* Please note that these pipelines are no longer in development or use by our group.
+We recommend to use instead the pipelines in our "cellhub" repository.
+Please see: https://cellhub.readthedocs.io/en/latest/ repository for more information. *

 # tenx

 A collection of Python3 pipelines that call R and Python3 scripts for the analysis of data generated with the 10x Genomics platform.
 The pipelines are based on 10x's [Cell Ranger pipeline](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/installation) and [DropEst](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1449-6) for mapping and quantitation.